Netflix/metaflow-docs/docs/api/step-decorators/environment.md

 The `@environment` decorator specifies environment variables for a step.

-Note that `@environment` is mainly useful to set special environment variables that need to be present when a container launched by `@batch` or `@kubernetes` starts, which happens before any user code is executed.
+Note that `@environment` is mainly useful for setting special environment variables that need to be present when a container launched by `@batch` or `@kubernetes` starts, which happens before any user code is executed.
 Variables that are needed after the user code has started can be set as usual in Python:
 ```
 import os
 os.environ['SOME_VAL'] = "some value"